 The locals will ask each comer to engage in a traditional welcome ceremony.
 The ritual will take place in the village center, Rumah Gendang.
 From arriving until the ceremony is over, guests will not be allowed to do any activities in the village.
 Also, prepare Rp50.000 in cash for the ceremony’s donation.

 As the ceremony ends, roam around the village freely, yet respectfully.
 The first thing to explore is definitely the communal traditional houses.
 Made from wood with dark-colored lontar thatch.
 Each house consists of five floors with a living place on the bottom level.
-According to history, the houses already exist for nineteen generations.
+According to history, houses already exist for nineteen generations.

 Wae Rebo Village is entirely blessed with natural gifts all around.
 Hills in a row, forest, plantation, and the seemingly reachable wide sky.
 No wonder it becomes one of the most beautiful villages in the world.
 Being deserted, there is nothing more serene than seeing a community nestled in the forest surrounded by hills.

 Every corner here is undebatable photo-worthy.
 The panoramic view gives spectacular angles for anyone who wants to snap memories.
 The good news is drone use is allowed in the area.
 However, do not immediately bring out the camera upon arrival.
-Get permission from village heads first before taking any picture.
+Get permission from village heads first before taking any pictures.

 On a side note, bear from saying harsh, improper words in the entire area.
 Nature is very sacred to the locals, thus be respectful as a visitor.

-Today, Flores coffee has gained more and more popularity and acknowledged internationally.
+Today, Flores coffee has gained more and more popularity and is acknowledged internationally.
 Thanks to the quality of robusta and arabica beans from the locals’ plantation.
 Flores coffee is famous for its strong taste and slightly fruity touch.

 Even sometimes a real coffee enthusiast went all the way, rushing over to taste the coffee directly at the origin.
 Even if it takes a long walk through the mountains and hills.

-Do not worry about falling in love too hard with the coffee tasting experience.
+Do not worry about falling in love too hard with the coffee-tasting experience.
 Because the locals also sell coffee for travelers to bring back home.
 The price for Flores coffee range from Rp80.000 to Rp200.000 for one kilogram.

 Interact with the Locals